Unified theory of classical and quantum ergotropy

-\emph{Acknowledgments.-- } The author thanks Frank Ernesto Quintela Rodriguez for pointing out the plasma physics literature and for suggesting the relevance of the present results.
-Discussions with Vasco Cavina and Marcus Bonança are gratefully acknowledged.
+\acknowledgments The author thanks Frank Ernesto Quintela Rodriguez for pointing out the plasma physics literature and Vittorio Giovannetti for pointing out Ref. \cite{Gorecki80LMP4}.
+Discussions with Vasco Cavina, Marcus Bonança and Marcus Huber are gratefully acknowledged.
 The material presented here is based on lectures delivered at the University of Pisa, Italy, in the academic year 2024/25.